arvidn/libtorrent/docs/contributing.rst

 	Contributing code for new features or bug-fixes is highly welcome.
 If you're interested in adding a feature but not sure where to start, please contact the `mailing list`_ or ``#libtorrent`` @ ``irc.freenode.net``.

+	New features might be better support for integrating with other services, new choking algorithms, seeding policies, ports to new platforms etc.